Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Experimental Setup

 \subsection{Language Models}

 We perform our evaluations on \textbf{10 open-weight, instruction-tuned and reasoning models} of different sizes from the Llama 3~\citep[3B, 8B, 70B;][]{llama_team_llama_2024}, OLMo 2~\citep[1B, 7B, 32B;][]{olmo_team_2_2025}, and Qwen 3~\cite[8B, 32B;][]{qwen_team_qwen3_2025} families of models---see Appendix Table~\ref{app_tab:language_models} for the specific model IDs.
 We also include Qwen 3 8B and Qwen 3 32B with enabled reasoning output in our evaluations.
-We compare responses obtained from greedy decoding and from the model default temperatures for 3 random seeds.\footnote{We only use 1 seed for the ATP 2021 dataset to save computational resources.} For the Open Generation Methods, we scale temperature for the first, open-ended response step, but keep the default temperature of the model for the classification step.
+We compare responses obtained from greedy decoding and from the model default temperatures for 3 random seeds. \myfootref{ATP} For the Open Generation Methods, we scale temperature for the first, open-ended response step, but keep the default temperature of the model for the classification step.
 We evaluate the first-token probabilities of reasoning models at the first token after the reasoning output.
-We also report a \textbf{stratified baseline} obtained from randomly shuffling the human survey responses in each dataset.
-For more computational details, see Appendix~\ref{sec:computational_details}.
+For computational details, see Appendix~\ref{sec:computational_details}.